durrantlab/autogrow4/tutorial/tutorial.md

 ### Graph generation for post-run analysis:
 ####    /autogrow4/accessory_scripts/plot_autogrow_run.py:
-    This script will create a line plot of the average score for each generation of AutoGrow run.
+    This script will create a line plot of the average score for each generation of AutoGrow4 run.
 This is the same type of figure as the --generate_plot option that AutoGrow 4.0.0 already provides, but this also allows plotting of reference lines.

     This script takes 4 input arguments:
     --infolder str (-i): Required
-        Path to input folder containing the AutoGrow run.
+        Path to input folder containing the AutoGrow4 run.
 This should be the top folder which contains the vars.json file.
     --outfile str (-o):
         Path to folder to output files.
 It will be created if does not exist.
 If not provide it will be placed in the infolder/data_line_plot.svg
     --outfile_format str: